hhsu15/react-review/README.md

 ## Communicate from child to parent component

 When you have input element within a form, if user clicks on "enter" it will automatically trigger the submit event.
-If you have a button in the form it will do the same by default.
+If you have a button in the form it will do the same submit behavior by default.
+So it's convenient to use a form compared to just plain input.

 ```js
 function SearchBar() {